-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

 When in Cape Town on holiday, you can enjoy the best in Cape Malay cuisine, from traditional meals such as bobotie and curries to delicious desserts like malva pudding.
 Stop by at The Short Market Club just off Bree Street to enjoy Cape Malay cuisine and grass-fed beef, and some of the top wines from the Cape Winelands.

 When in the East in Nairobi, no foodie experience is complete without having some ugali and nyama choma.
-Make a stop at one of Kenya’s most popular restaurants, Talisman, to enjoy great European, Pan-Asian, and African cuisine.
+Make a stop at one of Kenya’s most popular restaurants, Talisman, to treat yourself to great European, Pan-Asian, and African cuisine.

 Heading to the West in Lagos, you will enjoy a great food experience, which will include the signature dish, jollof rice, consisting of chicken, tomato, pepper, onion, and spices including chili if a hot flavour is preferred.
 If you’re on Victoria Island, you can visit Terra Kulture to get a great taste of authentic Nigerian cuisine such as ofada rice, catfish, and boiled yam or plantain.